douglasdavis/ddavis.io/content/posts/first-ox-hugo.md

 Luckily before I fell down the `ox-hugo` rabbit hole my Emacs configuration was already cleaned up to my liking, hopefully it stays that way for a while.
-It can be found [right here](https://github.com/douglasdavis/dot-emacs) (you'll see it's also written in Org-mode, with the Emacs Lisp blocks loaded via `org-babel-load-file`).
+It can be found [right here](https://github.com/douglasdavis/dot-emacs) (it's also written in Org-mode, with the Emacs Lisp blocks loaded via `org-babel-load-file`).